General Course Information

 1.1 Course details

 |Designated research course:||Not applicable|

 |Prerequisites / Co-requisites:||Legal Research and Writing I|

 1.2 Course description

 LRW II is a skills-training course and has been certified as a communication intensive course.
-It emphasises maximum participation and how much you gain depends on how much you put in.
-The lectures and tutorials work in tandem to help students develop skills such as oral presentation, legal drafting, conducting research, problem solving, legal reasoning and persuasive arguments.
+It emphasizes maximum participation – how much you gain depends on how much you put in.
+The lectures and tutorials work in tandem to help students develop skills such as oral presentation, legal drafting, conducting research, problem solving, legal reasoning, and constructing persuasive arguments.

 The skills that you acquire in this course will be useful to you throughout your legal study and your future career.